 Ensembles rehearse during the school year and share in worship and in special events as indicated.

 Worship Arts Ensembles

 Sundays during the 11 am worship service

 Cherubs Church meets weekly on Sundays during the 11 am worship service, during the school year, to experience music, singing, movement, and games that foster musical and spiritual growth.
 Children begin the service and then gather for a blessing and dismissal to the Music Room.
 They return for the conclusion of the service.
 The Cherubs share in worship several times during the year.
 Stephanie Greer will be a student leader this year.

 Sundays from 4 to 4:45 pm

 The Choristers is a treble choir for girls and boys that focuses on sacred music, music skill building, vocal technique, worship tradition, and faith building.
-The ensemble, directed by Polly Baldridge, leads in worship several times during the year including the annual Palm Sunday procession.
+The ensemble leads in worship several times during the year including the annual Palm Sunday procession.
 They also share musicals during the year, giving members an opportunity to experience a fully staged children's drama production.
 Participation is open to all, and children may participate by semester or by special event.
 Ms. Mary Nieter and Diane Fry assist with rehearsals.

 The Inspiration Ringers is a training handbell ensemble for beginning ringers.
 The group is currently seeking a new director!